CSE237SP2021/project-manyrubrics/README.md

 ### What user stories were completed this iteration?
 - A user can rank the students by their grades
+- A teacher can produce grades for different classes
 - Program is more robust to bad user input
 - Unnecessary unit tests were removed
 - Large unit tests were reformatted